timothy-holmes/for-anja/README.md

     return render_template('index.html', sentence=sentence)
 ```

-The next step in experiementation would have been to refactor the app into a self-contained compliment generator microservice and a page that repeats a single GET request.
+The next step in experiementation would have been to refactor the app into a compliment generator microservice and a page that repeats a single GET request.